People seeking social justice create change in Canada by learning practical and effective organizing skills.

-As a founder of the Institute for Change Leaders, Olivia and her team of 30+ trainers hasve taught community and political organizing to over 1350 people since March of 2015.
-The Institute for Change Leaders’ mission is to ensure organizers are continually developing the skills they need to transform the resources they have into the change they want.
+Our mission is to ensure organizers are continually developing the skills they need to transform the resources they have into the change they want.
 The Institute does this by teaching organizing strategies and providing a platform for the growth of a network of organizers.

 The facilitators are responsible for taking the content of the lecture and reading material and assisting you as you implement these practices into the projects you are working on.
 Even once the training sessions are over, your facilitators will stimulate a close bond with your group and follow up with everyone to ensure you meet your measurable goals and timelines outside of the program.